kreteshq/kretes.dev/tutorial/collection-react.md

 }
 ```

-We decided to pass the task title as the `title` prop of `TaskElement` to parametrize the title of eah task.
+We decided to pass the task title as the `title` prop of `TaskElement` to parametrize the title of each task.
 This decision requires us to adapt the newly created `TaskElement`.
 We define the title as the component property (often referred to as *prop*).
 In the following example, our prop is `title` and becomes the input parameter to the `TaskElement` component function.

 ```tsx
 import React from 'react';